Panasonic has been a major player in the bicycle arena for more than half a century, selling more than 15 million bikes

 The company’s venture into the bike industry is directly linked to its founder, Konosuke Matsushita.
 The young Konosuke grew up with a family running a bike shop.
-It seems this evoked a passion for bicycles in him that lasted for his entire life.
-In his early 20s, he launched of what became the forerunner of today’s Panasonic.
+This may have evoked a passion for bicycles in him that has lasted for his entire life.
+When he was in his early 20s, he launched the forerunner of what became Panasonic as we know it today.
 In 1923, the company’s first bestseller was a battery-powered bicycle lamp.

 After World War II, Konosuke Matsushita channeled his cycling ventures into two subsidiaries: Panasonic Cycle Technology (launched as National Bicycle), manufacturing bicycles and cycling accessories, and the Panaracer Corporation (launched as National Tire), producing premium tires and tubes.